STUDY JAPANESE ONLINE WITH NATIVES HERE

 In anime and manga it is very common to hear characters saying "gomen nasai", "gomen ne", "sumimasen" or even "suman".
 It is very likely that these are the most common words in an anime, along with words of thanks, such as "arigatou" and "doumo", which are also constantly inserted in dialogue.

 Pop culture often reflects reality.
-In the specific case of apologies, it is no exaggeration to say that anime is quite faithful to what actually happens in real-life social relationships.
-When asking for help, requesting information, thanking, invading the personal space of the other, entering a place or simply asking not to be considered a nuisance, we will always hear a sumimasen.
+In the specific case of apologies, it is not an exaggeration to say that anime are quite faithful to what really happens in social relationships in real life.
+When asking for help, requesting information, expressing gratitude, invading someone’s personal space, entering a place, or simply asking not to be considered a nuisance, we will always hear a sumimasen.

 Another situation of frequent use of excuses is when the Japanese ask for forgiveness for something they haven't done yet or that they think the other person may, for some reason, dislike (without necessarily being sure).